ofirsteinherz/realtime-voice-agent/README.md

 ## Redis

-Altough LiteSQL totally provides the same results in lower effort of setup, I chose to implement Redis in the project, as in production this is the best practice to do when we want to release the bottleneck in the pipeline.
+Although LiteSQL totally provides the same results with lower setup effort, I chose to implement Redis in the project, as in production this is the best practice when we want to release the bottleneck in the pipeline.

 So I chose Redis as the in-memory data store (RAM database) for the pharmacy management system.
-It provide fast access to customer information, prescriptions, inventory, conversation history, and moderation logs.
+It provides fast access to customer information, prescriptions, inventory, conversation history, and moderation logs.

 I created [`redis_data_generator.py`](backend/scripts/redis_data_generator.py) which creates predefined test data aligned with test scenarios.